muratk5n/thirdwave/en/README.md

 ---

-"What cannot go on forever probably won't" -- Buffett
+"What can't go on forever probably won't" -- Buffett

 CNBC: "Stocks fell on Friday to end a rough first trading week of the year, as tech shares were battered by rising interest rates...
 The